pohy/niwa/README.md

 # Niwa

 ## Questions
+- How do we communicate that flower has been watered?
+  - Wet ground below flower that dries up?

+- _Pre-lose_ state?
-- **TALK:** How about that wilted flowers stay wilted and hinder the players strength to fight plevel?
+- How about that wilted flowers stay wilted and hinder the players strength to fight plevel?
   - Maybe slow them down?
   - Maybe the plevel grows stronger? -> Takes more hits to destroy?
 - Does destroying plevel give something to the player?